)

 Sources

-- III.
+- Insurance Information Institute.
 "How much auto coverage do I need?."

 - AAA Foundation for Traffic Safety.
 "Using Naturalistic Driving Data to Assess the Prevalence of Environmental Factors and Driver Behaviors in Teen Driver Crashes."